tsilva/curriculum-vitae/README.md

 - **TLDR:** iOS Sports Tracking App
 - **Start:** 2014
 - **Client:** Rocksauce Studios (through Toptal)
+- **Role**: Mobile Developer
 - **Technologies:** iOS, Objective-C

-MapMyFitness was one of the first activity tracking applications, and ended up being acquired by Under Armour.
+MapMyFitness, one of the first activity tracking applications, was later acquired by Under Armour.

-Implemented the Challenges feature, as well as the Weight and Sleep sections of the 24/7 tracking feature for the extremely popular Map My Fitness app (now a part of Under Armour).
-Map My Fitness is a huge app, with an enormous codebase, so it was a bit challenging to dig in and get stuff done, but nonetheless, the features were fully implemented and delivered on schedule.
+I implemented the Challenges feature, as well as the Weight and Sleep sections of the 24/7 tracking feature for the widely popular MapMyFitness app.
+Due to the app's enormous codebase, it was challenging to navigate and work efficiently, but the features were fully implemented and delivered on schedule.

 - [Gallery](https://photos.app.goo.gl/yV5rQH6QvrL3yQh69)